m2de/aiaml/README.md

 ## Security and Privacy

+- **Local-Only Operation**: Server only accepts stdio connections, no network exposure
+- **No Authentication Required**: Simplified security model for local use
-- All memories are stored locally on your machine
+- **All memories stored locally**: Complete data control on your machine
-- No external network connections are made
+- **No external network connections**: Except optional Git synchronization
-- Memory files are stored as plain text markdown for transparency
+- **Transparent storage**: Memory files stored as plain text markdown
-- Users have full control over their memory data
+- **Full user control**: Direct access to all memory data

+## Troubleshooting

+### Common Issues

+**Server won't start**:
+- Ensure Python 3.10+ is installed
+- Install MCP dependencies: `pip install 'mcp[cli]>=1.0.0'`
+- Check memory directory permissions

+**MCP client can't connect**:
+- Verify the server is running with stdio transport
+- Check that your MCP client configuration uses the correct path
+- Ensure no network transport settings are configured

+**Memory operations fail**:
+- Check memory directory exists and is writable
+- Verify sufficient disk space
+- Review logs for specific error messages

+**Git sync issues**:
+- Ensure Git is installed and accessible
+- Verify Git remote URL is correct
+- Check network connectivity for Git operations

+### Migration from Network Version

+If you previously used a network-enabled version of AIAML:
+- Remove any `AIAML_API_KEY`, `AIAML_HOST`, or `AIAML_PORT` environment variables
+- Update MCP client configurations to remove network transport settings
+- Existing memory files remain fully compatible

 ## Testing